dino-/arch-install/README.md

 - Get machine's IP for the ansible inventory
 - If this isn't the first run, may need to remove this IP from the controller system's `.ssh/known_hosts` file

+Then edit the `inventory` file, changing the IP address and any other variables that need it.
+Refer to the newly-booted system for things like the devices in `/dev`

+## Running it

+    $ ansible-playbook -i inventory install.yml

+For development and debugging, use `--tags` to limit things:

+    $ ansible-playbook -i inventory install.yml --tags="pacstrap,genfstab"

 ## Ansible roles

 Pre-installation